HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-01/exercises/chapter-01-exercises.md

 # Exercises Chapter 1

+Solutions to the exercises in chapter 1 of the book Sams Teach Yourself C++ - 8th Edition.

 ## 1

 The [program](./exercise-01-02.cpp) in this exercise does arithmetic calculations and should print out the result.